Course Outline

 Lab Environment

-Zero Install: There is no need for students to install Hadoop software on their personal machines.
-A fully functional Hadoop cluster will be provided for government.
+Zero Installation: There is no requirement for students to install Hadoop software on their personal devices.
+A fully operational Hadoop cluster will be provided for government use.

 Students will need the following: